Will weighed the three options.

 Will swiped his hand through the air, dismissing it.
 There was nothing tactical about it.
 It was just desperate people trying not to die.

 He looked at the big man sitting in the mud beside him.
 The captive's wrists were raw and bloody from the iron cuffs.
-He was breathing hard, staring at Will with wide, disbelieving eyes.
+He breathed hard, staring at Will with wide, disbelieving eyes.
 The man slowly pushed himself to his feet.
-He didn't stand like a soldier reporting to a commander.
-He stood like a human being who had just remembered what it felt like to breathe free air.

 He extended a massive, dirt-stained hand toward Will.
 Will reached up and grabbed it, letting the big man haul him to his feet.